KourtDim/theguardian-latestnews/README.md

  ---Nltk stopwords are inserted from the nltk.corpus and extra stopwords are added

 #Creating Stopwords
 stop_words= nltk.corpus.stopwords.words('english')
-#Adding extra stopwords
 more_stopwords = [",",".","'","I","!","The","?",";",":","He","It","She","´","’","<",">","`","“","\n","-","'s ","$","..."]
-#Extending the stopwords list
 stop_words.extend(more_stopwords)

 ---Another for loop is used to construct every targeted link that will be mined

-# Make a list to store all the url that will be iterated in the loop
-links = []
+Make a list to store all the url that will be iterated in the loop links = []
 # Construct all the urls to iterate over